syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ## Restrict specific cell or column from being entered into edit mode at run time

-In order to cancel the editing for a specific cell or column at run time, you can override the [onCellBeginEdit](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/onCellBeginEdit.html) method in `DataGridSource` class and return false for a specific cell or column.
+To cancel the editing for a specific cell or column at run time, override the [onCellBeginEdit](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/onCellBeginEdit.html) method in the `DataGridSource` class and return false for a specific cell or column.

 {% tabs %}
 {% highlight dart %}